Clactar/manim-rs/IMPLEMENTATION_PLAN.md

 Export (output scenes)
 ```

-We **cannot** implement rendering without geometric primitives (bézier, bounding box), and we **cannot** implement mobjects without a renderer.
-With the foundational math complete, the next priority is the rendering layer.
+We have completed the rendering abstractions (Renderer trait, Path, PathStyle).
+The next priority is implementing the SVG backend so we can actually render shapes to files.

 ---